Diffractive lensless imaging with optimized Voronoi-Fresnel phase: Introduction

-By applying this principle, we find that \change{a set of individual point PSFs generated from the facet lenses in compound eyes makes an excellent match to the preferred PSFs in lensless imaging}.
-To this end it is possible to engineer the optimal PSFs from a compound-eye mimicry.
+By applying this principle, we find that a certain number of individual point PSFs makes an excellent match to the preferred PSFs in lensless imaging.
+To this end it is possible to engineer the optimal PSFs from the compound-eye mimicry.
 We devise a metric-guided optimization framework with modified Lloyd's iterations to find non-trivial and non-heuristic solutions to the problem.
-The resulting Voronoi-Fresnel phase features an irregular array of quasi-Centroidal Voronoi cells containing a base first-order Fresnel phase function (Fig.~\ref{fig:overview}b).
-On the one hand, a first-order Fresnel phase function has proven to be efficient in concentrating light into a diffraction-limited spot in the paraxial region.
-On the other hand, blue-noise sampling generates randomized uniform distributions that preserve high-frequency information~\cite{yan2015survey}.
-Therefore, we choose to use the first-order Fresnel phase function as a building block and distribute their center locations across the available sensor. \change{The resulting PSF is an array of diffraction limited spots with optimal spatial locations, but does not work individually as in conventional lenslet arrays.
-Instead, the entire PSF is coupled with computational algorithms to reconstruct sharp images.} With significant lower requirement in optics and more flexibility in computation, the proposed method could benefit the development of imaging devices working in extreme physical conditions, such as portable microscopes, wearable cameras, capsule endoscopy and so on.
+The resulting PSF is a collection of diffraction limited diverse directional spots, with optimized spatial locations and total number.
+They do not work individually as in conventional compound eyes, but their union is the equivalent PSF to be coupled with computational algorithms to reconstruct sharp images.
+With significant lower requirement in optics and more flexibility in computation, the proposed method offers a solution to high quality 2D photography devices that work in extreme physical conditions, such as wearable cameras, in-cabin monitoring, and capsule endoscopy.
 Unconventional imaging applications in various disciplines are expected to be triggered owing to the emerging importance of flat optics imaging.